bhk/scam/reference.md

     (g 1 2 3)
      ^

-In order to capture an arbitrary number of arguments in one variable, prefix the name of the last parameter with `...`.
-The variable will evaluate to a vector containing the rest of the arguments passed to the function.
-For
+Functions can also deal with a variable number of arguments.
+When the last parameter name is prefixed with `...`, that parameter will capture in a vector zero the rest of the arguments passed to the function.
+For example:
-example:

     > (define (f a b ...others)
     +   others)